martinfleis/clustergram/paper/paper.md

-not, in the ideal case, be left to a single method or metric, `clustergram` natively allows computation of additional metrics of cluster fit (Silhouette score, Calinski-Harabasz score, Davies-Bouldin score) directly from the main class using the implementation available in the `scikit-learn`.
+not, in the ideal case, be left to a single method or metric, `clustergram` natively allows computation of additional metrics of cluster fit (Silhouette score, Calinski-Harabasz score, Davies-Bouldin score) directly from the main class using the implementation available in the `scikit-learn`, while the direct access to the labels resulting from all clustering options allows easy computation of any other similar metric.

 # Statement of need